fibo/trunx/README.md

 #### `className` prop

-Almost all trunx components support a `className` prop, in case you need to append you custom CSS classes.
+Almost all trunx components support a `className` prop, in case you need to append your custom CSS classes.

 #### Components list